efuquen/cpp_crash_course/docs/chapter6.md

 The type in the template parameter can be deduce by C++, similar to using `auto`.
 However sometimes its not possible for the compiler to deduce the type on return types.

+# Type Checking in Templates

+Template type checks happen late in compilation, leading to cryptic error messages.
+Comparison to duck-typing doing checks at runtime vs compilation.

+# Concepts

+Template parameter checking at point of instation as opposed to point of first use.

+concepts are a function that return True if they pass some set of static validations through type traits and/or requirements.

+The sole stated benefit is to get better compiler errors, with a lot more code and compilation complexity.
+But, many concepts will be defined by the standard library and should avoid you having to write your own.